sven-hash/docs/src/binaries/building-nym.md

 `openssl` - used for encryption, decryption, and secure communication over the internet.

-`protobug` - for serialising and deserialising structured data in a fast and efficient way.
+`protobuf` - for serialising and deserialising structured data in a fast and efficient way.

 Running the following command will download and run a shell script that installs Homebrew for Mac OS X: